Commonly asked questions about Scout Camp-Ins.

 Family and Friends

-- Camp-Ins are designed as a special night for scouts and their parents/leaders only.
-If any friends or other family members would like to join you for your second day, you can purchase a Day 2 Only ticket for $12.95 for them the night of your Camp-In.
-Tell them to arrive by 8 a.m. to join you for Day 2 activities, including the private tram tour.
+- Camp-ins are designed as a special night for scouts and their parents/leaders only.
+If any friends or other family members would like to join you for your second day, you can purchase a discounted second day ticket for $12.95 for them the night of your camp-in.
+Tell your guests to arrive by 10 a.m. to join you for the second day.

 - Soda or water